dib-lab/2020-paper-sourmash-gather/manuscript.md

 genomes from a reference database needed to cover the identifiable genomic content from a metagenome.
-We implement a best-polynomial-time greedy approximation to the min-set-cov problem using _Scaled MinHash_ in `sourmash`, provides an iteractive decomposition of metagenomes into genome matches.
+We implement a best-polynomial-time greedy approximation to the min-set-cov problem using _Scaled MinHash_ in `sourmash`.
+This technique provides an iteractive decomposition of metagenomes into genome matches.

 To evaluate the accuracy of our min-set-cov procedure, we implement a simple taxonomic classification approach in which we use the taxonomy